souro26/GSoC-learning-space/models/needs_predator_prey/analysis.md

 ## Decision Logic

-Decision logic is procedural and embedded inside the "step()" method.
+Decision logic is procedural and embedded inside the step() method.
 Each behavior is expressed as a condition followed by an action.

 There is no explicit representation of behavioral rules such as: